 FOR ANY OTHER UPDATES AND RESOURCES RELATED TO COVID-19, PLEASE VISIT

-211 Centers to Address Information & Referral Concerns for Marines/Families
+National Governors Association (COVID-19 State Directives) 211 Centers to Address Information & Referral Concerns for Marines & Families

-We want to extend a very warm welcome to everyone who is relocating to Okinawa in the future.
-Additionally, The III MEF Commanding General extends a warm welcome to you and your family in his Welcome Aboard Letter.
+We want to extend a very warm welcome to everyone who is relocating to Okinawa!
 Okinawa is a fabulous place to be assigned to and we want to ensure your tour starts off right by providing every possible resource to ensure your relocation to Okinawa is as easy as possible.

 Learn more about where to shop, eat and play on Okinawa?
 Looking for transportation schedules for the Green Line and the off-base bus system?
-Please download The Liberty App as it provide this and much, much more on what is available on Okinawa.
+Download MCCS Okinawa Liberty App as it provide this and much, much more on what is available on Okinawa.

 Okinawa is located approximately 400 miles south of mainland Japan.
 Okinawa is home to III Marine Expeditionary Force and